tshoham/VI-Live-Workshop-For-BE/src/Lab1/LAB1.md

     - Add your code where it says ```""" Link the elements together here """```.

-    > [!NOTE]
+        > **NOTE:**
         > Pads are interfaces through which data flows in and out of elements.
         > An element can have multiple pads, so in this case we have a new pad for each source.
         > Pads allow  modularity, flexibility, data flow control, dynamic linking, and compatibility.

 3. Open the folder in dev container and run Lab 1.